-Our gross profit margins are also impacted by the cost of ingredients, packaging materials, and labor and overhead and share-based compensation related to direct labor and overhead.
+Our gross profit margins are also impacted by the cost of ingredients, packaging materials, labor and overhead and share-based compensation related to direct labor and overhead, and depreciation and amortization.
 We expect to mitigate any adverse movement in input costs through a combination of cost management and price increases.